Salt-N-Pepa: 1985–1987: Formation and Hot, Cool & Vicious

-After finding some success with "The Showstopper", Azor, James, and Denton decided to focus on the group full-time, with Denton and James soon dropping out of nursing school.
+After finding some success with "The Show Stoppa (Is Stupid Fresh)"[sic], Azor, James, and Denton decided to focus on the group full-time, with Denton and James soon dropping out of nursing school.
 Azor changed the group's name to Salt-N-Pepa, based on the song's lyrics "Right now I'm gonna show you how it's supposed to be 'Cause we, the salt and pepper MCs", which had resulted in radio stations getting phone calls requesting "The Showstopper" by Salt And Pepper.
 In September 1985, the group signed to Next Plateau Records, but the label only wanted to release a single at first; James and Denton recorded "I'll Take Your Man", produced by Azor, and the label released it.
 The song utilized a melody from the hit single "Flash Light" by funk band Parliament.
 Next Plateau had now requested a full-length album, and Azor felt the group should be a female trio, similar to the male rap trio Run DMC.
 Before starting work on a full-length album, Azor recruited DJ Latoya Hanson (called Spinderella) into Salt-N-Pepa.
 The ladies worked on the album and in December 1986 the trio's debut album Hot, Cool & Vicious was released, produced by Azor, Salt's boyfriend at the time and the group's manager.
-Hansen was in the group for a few months but she and Salt were not on friendly terms and Hansen departed the group after they finished the album, but just before it was distributed to stores.
+Hanson was in the group for a few months but she and Salt were not on friendly terms and Hanson departed the group after they finished the album, but just before it was distributed to stores.
 Soon after, in early 1987, 16-year-old high school student Deidra Roper was recruited into the group by Azor and became known as Spinderella, the DJ in the group.

 Hot, Cool & Vicious included some moderate rap/R&B radio hits such as "The Showstopper", "My Mic Sound Nice", and "Tramp", but when San Francisco DJ and producer Cameron Paul created a remix to "Push It", the B-side of the "Tramp" single, it gave the group their first major hit.
-"Push It" (US #19, UK #2) became a platinum single in the United States, and a hit in several other countries, and was added to subsequent pressings of Hot, Cool & Vicious.
+"Push It" (US No. 19, UK No. 2) became a platinum single in the United States, and a hit in several other countries, and was added to subsequent pressings of Hot, Cool & Vicious.
 It was nominated for a Grammy Award, and the strength of that single catapulted the album to platinum sales in the U.S. with over 1 million copies sold, making Denton, James, and Roper the first female rap act to go platinum.
 The album ultimately sold 1.4 million copies worldwide.